 Of course, driving the Cap Formentor or Sa Calobra during your cycling holiday or training camp is on the program.
 These 2 routes are easy to do on a racing bike or electric mountain bike.

-Now it’s time for some well earned rest with 70 kilometers and almost 1000 meters on the bike behind you.
+Now it’s time for some well-earned rest with 70 kilometres and almost 1000 meters on the bike behind you.

-Another beautifull bicycleroute: Tour from Soller via Sa Calobra
+Another beautiful bicycle route: Tour from Soller via Sa Calobra

 After the tunnel you descend a few kilometers passing two beautiful mountain lakes to head to the most beautiful and impressive climb of Mallorca: The Sa Calobra, officially called Col de Reis.